 Has won 39 Grand Slam championships overall in singles, doubles, and mixed doubles, including 12 Grand Slam singles titles.

 Is the founder and first president of the Women’s Tennis Association (WTA).

 Threatened to boycott the 1973 US Open if equal prize money was not awarded.
 The fight she started for equal pay in the Grand Slams took 34 years to reach fruition when Wimbledon became the last of the four to fall into line in 2007.

-She remained friends with "Battle of the Sexes" opponent Bobby Riggs off the court until his death in 1995 of prostate cancer.
+She remained friends with “Battle of the Sexes” opponent Bobby Riggs off the court until his death from prostate cancer in 1995.

 1959 - Makes her tennis debut.

 1961 - Wins her first Wimbledon title, in doubles with Karen Hautze.

 1966 - Wins her first Wimbledon singles title.

 1966-1968, 1972, 1973, 1975 - Wimbledon singles champion.

 1967, 1971-1972, 1974 - US Open singles champion.